Reunion 2026: May 15–16

 Photography and Videography

-Class photos will be taken during Friday night dinners unless other arrangements have been made by your class committee.
+Class photos will be taken during Friday night dinners unless your class committee has made other arrangements.
 Photographs and/or video will be captured throughout the weekend during all activities.
 By attending these events, you understand that your likeness may appear in various Milton materials, including social media, email, website, and/or printed collateral.
 A curated album of photos and video will be shared via email and social media after Reunion.

 Cancellation Policy